-Of course, you can always add on, especially on the lower level of the home.
+Of course, you can always add on.
+The lower level of the home is a popular choice.
 But with this comes costs that are almost always more than you expect them to be.
 When receiving a quote, make sure you add at least 10%.

 Not everyone wants an en suite bathroom.
+With an open plan ensuite bathroom, selling your home might be hard.
 Some people see the cons alone and don’t believe the pros are worth it.
 Anyone can add a bathroom, but not everyone believes that can just gut one.
 So this is always a risk when having something unusual.

 Disturbing Your Partner

 When you wake up early, you probably want to be as natural as possible.
 If you want to sing in the shower, then you want to sing in the shower.
 With an en suite bathroom, you risk disturbing your sleeping partner when doing so.

 Having a bathroom away from the bedrooms can help with this.
 But so can good insulation.
 If you already have an en suite bathroom and love it, you can look into having it insulation to help with this problem.

 This is probably the biggest downfall to en suite bathrooms.
 However, it isn’t a problem if you have another bathroom for others to use.
 But these days, houses are smaller and sometimes, it’s the only bathroom in the house.

 When this is the case, people feel their privacy is at stake.
 Guests tromp through your bedroom to reach the bathroom.
 This puts your possessions as well as your reputation at risk.
 No one wants their bedroom contents on display.

 Remember, if you have a “public” bathroom, this isn’t a problem at all.
 Know that if it’s your only bathroom, your bedroom will be walked through, judged, and a greater temptation for thieves.